heinrichgrt/trelloknecht/readme.md

 - The label marking a card to be printed, must exist.
 - Cups is installed and working.
 - A label Printer, we are using Brother QL XXX, is configuered on cups.
-- A go runtime environment
+- A system where go code can be compiled.
 - A "computer" running this software.